 Flat vs Sloping Land

 When it comes to building on a flat block compared to a slope you’ll likely see a significant cost difference.
-It’s due to the additional consulting work and building costs required to ensure your home stands the test of time.

-Firstly, Councils and building certifiers normally require an engineer to complete a Landslip Report to test the soil, calculate the stability of the slope and assess the risk.
+Firstly, Councils and building certifiers normally require a geotechnical engineer to complete a Slope Risk Assessment to test the soil, calculate the stability of the slope and assess the risk.
 This in turn informs the required footings and bracing.
-The report generally costs around $1200.
-This soil test can be used for the footings design discussed above – you won’t need two different soil tests.

-Secondly, we’re finding that building on a slope typically adds $10,000 to the cost of building a small home or granny flat.
-Yes, you read that right!
 This additional cost is due to the extra lengths of steel posts and bracing required, scaffold hire, and requirement for balustrading around the deck.

 Bushfire Risk

 If your block is in a location with a high risk of bushfires, you will need a specialist bushfire consultant to complete a hazard assessment and mitigation plan.
-In our experience, the plan costs $500-$700, and informs what building materials need to be used in construction.

-Depending on the outcome of the report, you may need to use non-combustible or special fire-rated building materials.
-This includes non-combustible wall cladding and thicker glass.
 We’ve seen extreme cases where the same Funky Little Shack in two different areas have a difference in building cost of $30,000 due to the construction materials required.

 Building Approvals (BA) vs Development Approvals (DA)

-All new homes require a building approval (BA).
-This is done by a building certifier.
-The cost ($2000-$4000) is typically organised by the builder and absorbed within the builders fee.
-Make sure you check your builder’s fee is covering this.
+The cost ($2,000-$4,000) is typically organised by the builder and is sometimes absorbed within the builders fee.
+Make sure you check with your builder.

-We’re happy to assist you.
-We work with local town planners we can put you in touch with.
 The costs and time required for a DA is largely dependent on the local Council and town planner.
-In our experience, it usually costs around $3500 (combined Council and town planners fee) and takes 2-3 months for approval.
+In our experience, it usually costs around $4,000 (combined Council and town planners fee) and usually takes 2-6 months for approval.

 Conclusion